jacastanon01/Pokemon-project/README.md

 <h1 align="center">Pokemon Project</h1>

 <p align="center">The PokeApi is a RESTful API created to explore the wide world of Pokemon.
 This project utilizes SWR to fetch and cache data from multiple endpoints.
 The UI is constructed using React, React-Bootstrap and Bootstrap and navigation between pages is handled by React Router.
 Browse the multiple first generation Pokemon of your childhood on any device.
-More features are coming! </p>
+If you want to catch a pokemon, just click the pokeball on the details page and it will be added to your Pokedex!
+You can also also remove pokemon from the pokedex. </p>

 ## Links